Become a Clinician Facilitator with Sharing Kindness

 What is a clinician facilitator?

-A clinician facilitator is a contract employee (1099) affiliated with Sharing Kindness, Inc., a 501 (c)(3) nonprofit.
-The clinician leads monthly evidence-based peer grief support groups (or bi-monthly for family groups) with our volunteer co-facilitators.
+A clinician facilitator is a 1099 contractor of Sharing Kindness, Inc., a 501 (c)(3) nonprofit.
+The clinician leads peer grief support groups with our volunteer co-facilitators.
 Sharing Kindness provides these services free of charge to our Cape & Islands community.

 Why do I need to be trained?